D1Z4STR/Fahluaan-Addon/README.md

 14.)
 Download [Simpler Knock](https://www.nexusmods.com/skyrimspecialedition/mods/31585)
   - Install the main file .esp flagged as .esl and place plugin SimplerKnock.esp above Lux.esp
+  - **Note** If you use the mod [Take A Peek](https://www.nexusmods.com/skyrimspecialedition/mods/66908) this mod might not work as intended.
+The mod Simple Knock would be better suited with Take A Peek

 ![Image 3](https://i.imgur.com/NOWiCMs.jpg)